MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 For more on creating a workspace, see [Create a workspace](/power-bi/collaborate-share/service-create-the-new-workspaces).

-## Step 2: Load a *.pbix* file into the workspace
+## Step 2: Load content into the workspace

-Now we need to load data into the workspace.
-You can upload data from OneDrive, SharePoint, or a local file.
+You can upload content from OneDrive, SharePoint, or a local file.
 In this tutorial, we load data from a file.

 1. From the top menu bar, select **Upload > Browse**.